 E. Lansing, MI 48824

-Manoochehr Koochesfahani is Professor of Mechanical Engineering and Associate Dean of Graduate Studies and Faculty Development in the College of Engineering at Michigan State University.
+Manoochehr Koochesfahani is Professor of Mechanical Engineering in the College of Engineering at Michigan State University.
 He received his BS degree in Aeronautical Engineering from the Rensselaer Polytechnic Institute (RPI) and his MS and PhD degrees in Aeronautics from the California Institute of Technology (Caltech).
 He held a post‐doctoral position at Caltech for several years before joining Michigan State University in 1987 as an assistant professor.

 Koochesfahani’s research is focused on fundamental experimental studies of turbulent mixing, unsteady fluid mechanics and aerodynamics, vortex flows and, more recently, micro‐ and nano‐flows, in addition to biologicallyinspired flows.
 He and his students have made pioneering contributions to the development of advanced optical techniques for fluid flow and mixing diagnostics.
 His early work is credited for developing the digital laser induced fluorescence (LIF) method for the quantitative imaging of scalar mixing field and molecular mixing in liquids.
 A hallmark of his research group’s efforts at MSU is the development of molecule‐based methods for imaging the velocity and temperature fields in a flow.
 Among them are the techniques of molecular tagging velocimetry (MTV) and molecular tagging thermometry (MTT).
 More recently, his lab has introduced the method of quantum dot (QD) imaging for mapping flows with nanometer resolution.